Fivell/policies/source/sections/15-ids_policy.md

    suspicious changes are made to the file system.
 4. Automatic monitoring is done to identify patterns that might signify the lack of availability of certain services and systems (DoS attacks).
-5. Datica firewalls monitor all incoming traffic to detect potential denial-of-service attacks.
+5. Versionista firewalls monitor all incoming traffic to detect potential denial-of-service attacks.
 Suspected attack sources are blocked automatically.
 Additionally, our hosting provider actively monitors its network to detect denial-of-service attacks.
 6. All new firewall rules and configuration changes are tested before being pushed into production.
 All firewall and router rules are reviewed every quarter.
-7. Datica utilizes redundant firewall on network perimeters.
+7. Versionista utilizes redundant firewall on network perimeters.